 If gratitude feeds the need for recognition, why propose a self-esteem strongbox?

 Strongbox, Comments book, the idea here is to collect in a unique place, our hidden garden, all our compliments and associated strengths.
-We all have our little blues, in those moments, going back to see the treasures of the strongbox can warm the hearts ;)
+We all have our little blues, in those moments, going back to see the treasures of the strongbox can warm the heart ;)

 We talk about self-esteem strongbox because the strong messages on Listen Léon are not visible to everyone.
 In our opinion, on corporate social networks, recognition advertising induces superficial recognition.
 What we are interested in are true and deep messages between two individuals.